jmlondon/ptolemy/README.md

 npac_base <- nPacMaps::npac()
 #> Data are polygon data
 #> Rgshhs: clipping 7 of 2251 polygons ...
+#> Warning in extract_gshhg(xlims = xlims, ylims = ylims, resolution =
+#> resolution, : nPacMaps now returns a polygon that has been simplified
+#> via the rmapshaper package.
+This should improve plotting performance.
+Set
+#> simplify = FALSE if you want to maintain the original gshhg shorelines.

 npac_plot <- ggplot() +
   geom_polygon(data = npac_base,